website

 Whether you’re looking for popular teas that are enjoyed worldwide or want to learn about lesser-known varieties, this list of teas will serve as your ultimate reference, making it easier to navigate the world of tea with confidence and curiosity.

-6. Matcha Tea – A powdered green tea rich in antioxidants and often used in traditional Japanese ceremonies.
+Matcha – A finely ground powdered green tea, rich in antioxidants and traditionally used in Japanese tea ceremonies.

 These popular teas are a great starting point, but there are many more varieties to explore.
 Below, we present a tea names list featuring 100 types of tea categorized by their type.